AakashN2k03/SystemDesign/COMPONENTS/LOAD_BALANCER/ALGORITHMS/STATIC/ROUND_ROBIN/round_robin.md

 **Round Robin** is one of the **simplest** and most commonly used algorithms for load balancing in system design.

----

-## 📌 Basic Idea

-Distribute incoming requests **sequentially and cyclically** across the available servers — just like dealing cards in a circle.
+- Distribute incoming requests **sequentially and cyclically** across the available servers — just like dealing cards in a circle.

 ---